 Available with Spatial Analyst license.

-The recommended sequence of imports to utilize Spatial Analyst functionality is shown below.
+The recommended sequence of imports to use Spatial Analyst functionality is as follows:

 import arcpy from arcpy import env from arcpy.sa import *

 This approach allows you to do the following:

 Set and get environment setting values directly from the env class.

 Run geoprocessing tools and functionality directly from arcpy.

 arcpy.Buffer_analysis("infeatures", "outbuffer", 5000)

 Use Map Algebra without having to prefix every tool and class with arcpy.sa.

 To learn more about your options when importing ArcPy, Map Algebra, or other functionality, see Importing ArcPy.